Iandrew81/Publications/README.md

 # 📚 Andres Villares's Academic Publications

 Welcome to Andres's Publications GitHub repository!
 This repository houses a collection of academic and professional publications authored or co-authored by Andrés Villares.
-These publications cover topics in Computational Physics and Astrophysics, showcasing research, insights, and contributions to the community.
+These publications cover topics in Computational Physics and Astrophysics.

 ## Contents: